-In addition, AVANGRID* has an early-stage offshore wind project under development off the coast of North Carolina and Virginia, and the company recently expressed interest in exploring floating offshore wind technology off the coast of California.
+In addition, AVANGRID* has an offshore wind project under development off the coast of North Carolina and Virginia, and the company expressed interest in exploring floating offshore wind technology off the coast of California.

 * AVANGRID, Inc. is 81,50 % owned by Iberdrola, S. A.